rab97/ParallelGraphColoring/DOCUMENTATION.md

 The main concept used in distributing the work within threads is the partition in range of the graph's vertex.
-Thanks to the class `Splitter`, the graph is divided in a number of sets equal to the number of threads, and each thread is assigned a specific range, in which perform the running algorithm.
+Thanks to the class `Splitter`, the graph is divided in a number of sets equal to the number of threads, and each thread is assigned a specific range [from, to), in which perform the running algorithm.

 This method avoids conflicts while using common data, and consequently reduces the need of complex synchronization structures.